LordMoMA/Hexagonal-Architecture/README.md

 quit: Exit the interactive mode.
 ```

+# 🥊 Adding `tcpdump` for Network Analysis

+While Gin provides built-in logging functionality to measure and log the Round Trip Time (RTT) of requests, there may be situations where you would want to use tcpdump for network analysis.
+Here are some scenarios where tcpdump can be useful:

+Network troubleshooting: tcpdump can be used to capture network packets and analyze their contents.
+If you encounter issues related to network connectivity, packet loss, or unexpected behavior, tcpdump can help you inspect the network traffic to identify potential problems.

+Performance analysis: While Gin's built-in logging provides an overview of request processing time, tcpdump allows you to inspect the actual network packets exchanged between the client and server.
+This can provide more detailed insights into network performance, including packet latency, retransmissions, and other network-level metrics.

+Security analysis: tcpdump can be used to capture and analyze network traffic for security purposes.
+It allows you to inspect packet payloads, detect potential vulnerabilities, or investigate suspicious network activity.

+Protocol analysis: If you're working with custom protocols or need to debug protocol-level issues, tcpdump can help you capture and analyze the protocol-specific packets to understand the communication flow and identify any anomalies.

+It's important to note that tcpdump operates at a lower level of the network stack compared to Gin's logging.
+It captures all network traffic, not just the traffic related to your specific application.
+This can provide a broader perspective on network behavior but may require additional analysis and filtering to focus on the relevant traffic.

+In summary, while Gin's built-in logging is typically sufficient for measuring the RTT of your application's requests, tcpdump can be a valuable tool for in-depth network analysis, troubleshooting, performance analysis, and security assessment.

 # 🍕 Thoughts Collection on Recent Amazon Prime Video's Dump of its AWS Distributed Serverless Architecture and Move to “Monolith”

 I think it is important for a software engineer to constantly keep track of the software architecture, so I brought this topic up to discussion with